 Frequently asked questions:

 How can I contact you?
 My email address is the name of the blog (3 words with no spaces) followed by @gmail dot com – or get in touch via Twitter or Tumblr.

 What is The Long Nineteenth Century?
-The Marxist historian Eric Hosbawn popularised the notion of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to the Great War.
+The historian Eric Hobsbawm popularised the idea of a Long Nineteenth Century, 1789 to 1914 – taking us from the French Revolution to World War One.
 It is now a recognised category of literary history, though some prefer different dates.

 Can I reblog your posts?
 Yes, I have an open policy on reblogging.
 I only ask that you link back to The Long Victorian and give proper credit.

 What is your background?
 Are you an academic?
 No, I am not an academic.
 I was in the book trade, then a Chartered Librarian (university sector).
 I’ve also been a print seller and a project manager.
 I’m a lifelong art lover and reader.